Degree Requirements

 NOTE: Many of the core and upper level courses in the IMS degree have pre-requisites.
 Students are responsible for ensuring they meet the required pre-requisites for any upper-division elective course for which they wish to enroll.
 Pre-calculus, trigonometry, and general psychology are required as they are pre-requisite courses for many of the IMS core and major course requirements.

-All majors in the IMS B.S. degree program require completion of the IMS Experiential Service Learning Seminar sequence (freshmen through senior year) and the Senior Capstone course that includes a senior project.
+All majors in the IMS Program require completion of the IMS Experiential Service Learning Seminar sequence (freshmen through senior year) and the Senior Capstone course that includes a senior project.
 All seminars are letter graded.
 Students must complete seminars with grades of C- or above.

 IMS Freshman Seminar: IHS 1100 Exploring Health Professions